Ernesto García Seijas: Biography

 García Seijas also worked for Columba's main rival, Record, with adventure/mystery/western works such as Skorpio and Many Riley (written by Ray Collins), El Hombre de Richmond ("The Man of Richmond", script by Andrea Mantelli), La estirpe de Josh (written by Alfredo Grassi) and Los aventureros (script by Carlos Albiac).
 For Columba he drew Kevin, also written by Robin Wood.

-He also produced comics strips for the newspapers El Clarín (El Negro Blanco, an erotic comic strip written by Carlos Trillo, 1987), La Nación (Especies en Peligro, written by Viviana Centol, 2000) and La Prensa (Bardo); El Negro Blanco later spawned the erotic-thriller series Flopi.
+García Seijas produced comics strips for the newspapers El Clarín (El Negro Blanco, an erotic comic strip written by Carlos Trillo, 1987), La Nación (Especies en Peligro, written by Viviana Centol, 2000) and La Prensa (Bardo); El Negro Blanco later spawned the erotic-thriller series Flopi.
 Most of these series were translated in Italy by Eura Editoriale in its magazines Skorpio and Lanciostory.
 In 1990s García Seijas started to work directly for Eura Editoriale and then for Sergio Bonelli Editore, Italy's largest comics publisher.
-Among his series for Eura are Radzel, a fantasy comics written by Eduardo Mazzitelli (1999).
+Among his series for Eura are Radzel, fantasy comics written by Eduardo Mazzitelli (1999).